Shoaib2612/Dice-Game-Using-React./README.md

 # Dice-Game-Using-React.JS
 🎲 Dice Game in React.js!
 Choose a number (1-6), roll the dice, and earn points if it matches.
 Accumulate scores with each match, but beware, a mismatch deducts two points.
 Simple, fun, and a test of luck! 🚀 #ReactJS #DiceGame.
+This React.js-based dice game allows users to select a number between 1 to 6 and roll the dice.
+If the chosen number matches the dice roll, the player earns points equal to the selected number.
+Subsequent matches add to the player's score, while mismatches result in a deduction of two points.
+The game offers a simple yet engaging way to test luck and accumulate points with each roll.